jacmantooth/Mean-First-Passage-Times-for-Transport-Equations/README.md

 This repository also includes the implementation of Physics-Informed Neural Networks (PINNs) for solving transport equations.
 The PINN model demonstrates high accuracy in predicting MFPT solutions.

-Where our base solution for our problem that we will be comparing our PINN to is
+Where our solution for the MFPT PDE is:
 <div style="text-align: center;">
     <img src="Circledomain/Exist_from_both/Figs/FEMMFPT0.png"
          alt="Circular Domain Example"